 Judas.
 Iscariot.
 That cryptic name, that identity veiled in uncertainty.

 “Iscariot”, a Roman soldier might say, “is that because you are from Kerioth in Judea?
-Or perhaps you a member of the ‘sicarii, you are rebel assassin, prepared to die to see Rome driven out of your homeland?
+Or perhaps you a member of the ‘sicarii, a rebel assassin prepared to die to see Rome driven out of your homeland?
 Is that it, Judas, Iscariot?
 Or is your name a variation of that Hebrew word that means “liar”.
 Are you a liar, Judas?
 Or the Aramaic word that means “to deliver”?
 What are you delivering, Judas?
 Who are you, Iscariot?
 What are you up to Judas?”

 The disciples themselves were asking other questions: “Is he really one of us; this one who insults Jesus’ friends?
 This one with his sharp tongue, his bitter remarks.
 This one who – as we all know – has been stealing money regularly from the common purse.”

 “Why does Jesus keep him around?
 Why doesn’t he confront him?
 Why did Jesus make him the treasurer in the first place, and why does he keep him as treasurer even when we all know what is going on?
 Don’t we have Levi – Matthew – the expert tax collector?
 Can’t he count money?
 Don’t we have Peter, Andrew, James and John, all of whom have proven they can run a business?
 Can’t they count money?
 What is Jesus thinking?
 Why do we need Judas, anyway?”